-This course focuses on how to write stories that integrate with gameplay and mechanics.
-From creating characters to writing branching and interactive dialogue, students work on storytelling in various genres by incorporating their stories and characters into an existing game engine.
-Topics may include the design and structure of dialogue trees, creating mood parameters for dialogue choices, interactive narrative, autonomous behaviors, emergent gameplay, adding emotional depth through the use of character archetypes, and weaving theme and story into the game in a way that resonates with the player.
+This course focuses on how to create characters and write stories that integrate with gameplay and mechanics to form an interactive narrative.
+Topics may include the design and structure of dialogue trees, mood parameters for dialogue choices, autonomous behaviors, emergent gameplay, addition of emotional depth through the use of character archetypes, and weaving theme and story together.